Fairfield Circular from Grasmere via Seat Sandal | Birkett FAR 4 | Graham’s Guides

 Further along the road you will come to a small gathering of houses.
 This is where the road ceases to be tarmac and where we need to depart from it.
 At the end of the tarmac, the lane continues straight-on, but there is also a lane off to the right, up an incline.
 A short way along this lane it will veer to the left and then there is a bridleway to the right.
 This should have a footpath post pointing you towards Helm Crag.

 Follow this path to the top of the crag.
 This part of the path is well marked and stepped in places.
-It does zig-zag a bit, but the main route Is clear.
+It does zig-zag a bit, but the main route is clear.

 The rocky outcrops along the top of Helm Crag are dramatic, but I don’t recommend climbing them unless you have particular skills.

-The summit of Gibson Knott isn’t very distinct if that kind of thing matters to you but it did make for a great place to stop and eat my bagging.
+The summit of Gibson Knott isn’t very distinct if that kind of thing matters to you, but it did make for a great place to stop and eat my bagging.

 From Calf Crag head down hill following the same ridge route.
 Once you’ve descended a little you’ll notice a path off to the left heading down into the valley and following the route of Far Easedale Gill.
 This path will take you all the way down to the path that started your Helm Crag ascent.
 The path crosses the stream a couple of times as you descend.
 If you are close to the stream you won’t be far wrong.